Skip To Main Content

 German Club

 This club is designed for students interested in learning about the German language and exploring German-speaking cultures.
 Each session, members will engage in interactive activities, including language practice, cultural events, and discussions about German traditions and history.
-The club focuses on developing language skills through conversational practice, games, and multimedia resources, as well as fostering an appreciation for German culture through cooking, music, and festivals.
+The club focuses on developing language skills through conversational practice, games, and multimedia resources, and on fostering an appreciation for German culture through cooking, music, and festivals.

 Humane Society

 This club is dedicated to promoting animal welfare, compassion, and community outreach through various activities and projects.
 Members will engage in efforts such as organizing fundraisers for local animal shelters, participating in adoption events, and creating awareness campaigns about responsible pet ownership.
-The club focuses on educating students about animal care, welfare issues, and how to make a positive impact on the lives of animals.
+The club focuses on educating students about animal care, welfare issues, and how to make a positive impact on animal lives.

 Leo Club